Sensory-Friendly Halloween Costumes

 selection!
 Some of the very best costumes are when kids select to be their favorite (and unexpected) things!
 Browsing around the web I’ve seen some amazing household items, unusual animals, and odd job costumes that always take the cake!
 If your child wants to be a big bag of popcorn, a can of soda, a lamp, or the garbage man encourage them 100% of the way!

 Next, try creating the costume out of his or her clothing or items you know they love to wear like super soft pajamas or matching sweat pants and shirts.
-Not only is the latter super for colder weather, but it makes for a comfy costume for sure!
+Not only is the latter super for colder weather, but it makes for a comfy costume!
 Adding a few items onto normal clothes can go a long way.
-Here are some stellar ideas:

 - A tail and ears can make just about any animal costume come alive with solid colored sweats.
 For added fun, find some big, fluffy feety slippers—just make sure your little lion can walk unimpeded in them!